 WHAT IS CAUSING MY LOW BACK PAIN?

-Common causes of low back pain include minor soft tissue injuries such as muscle spasm or joint sprain.

-Less than 1 in 100 people with low back pain have a serious cause for their pain (eg, fracture, cancer, infection or inflammatory arthritis).

-These conditions are usually obvious and your GP will take a clinical history and perform an assessment to 'check' for them.

-I HAVE STRONG PAIN - DOESN'T THIS MEAN A BAD INJURY HAS OCCURRED?
+HOW Common causes of low back pain include minor soft tissue injuries such as muscle spasm or joint sprain.
+It is co Less than 1 in 100 people with low back pain have a serious cause for their pain (eg, fracture, cancer, infection or inflammatory arthritis).
+Four ou in their of back These conditions are usually obvious and your GP will take a clinical history and perform an assessment to 'check' for them.
+Recurre there is I HAVE STRONG PAIN - DOESN'T THIS WH4 MEAN A BAD INJURY HAS OCCURRED?
 No - lots of research shows that strong pain does not equal a bad injury.

-Many people experience a lot of pain.
-This does not mean there is any damage in their back.

-Some factors that can change the pain you feel include your mood and stress levels, your sleep quality and your lifestyle and general fitness levels.
+Low b cause MEAN A BAD INJURY HAS OCCURRED?
+No - lots of research shows that strong pain does not Low b cause Pain r impre There ommon and often reoccurs.

-HOW COMMON IS SIMPLE LOW BACK PAIN?
+COMMON IS SIMPLE LOW BACK PAIN?